Images shot on Shanghai GP3 100 and Lomography Color Negative 100 in Holga Glo 120N

 Shanghai’s skyline on Shanghai GP3 100

 It didn’t take much thought to choose the monochrome film I’d use with the Littlest Holga, what with me being in Shanghai and all that.
+Just like when I shot this roll of the 35mm version, Shanghai GP3 100 was the obvious choice for shooting some of the city’s most iconic sights.

 This geography means late afternoon is the best time to go, right as the sun is beginning to go down but not before it’s already gone behind the buildings behind you.